motifmarkets/motif-core/etc/motif-core.api.md

     constructor(code: ExternalError.Code, message: string);
 }

+// Warning: (ae-missing-release-tag) "ZenithEndpointSelectedDataMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ZenithEndpointSelectedDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    endpoint: string;
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.ZenithEndpointSelected;
+}

 // Warning: (ae-missing-release-tag) "ZenithExtConnectionDataDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)